vmoreg00/taxonomy-R-package/README.md

 # Author

 # Input description:

-  * Features:
+Data must be stored in a provided `xls` template that is composed by three
-    * **Raw values**: The best option for working in taxonomy.
+sheets: `FEATURES`, `TAXONOMY` and `VARIABLES`.

-      This kind of datasets will be `matrix` or `data.frame` objects in which the first column contain the ID of the individual and the rest will correspond with the measured features.
+  * `FEATURES`: Is the taxonomic features dataset itself.
+The first column contains the ID of the individual, while the others are the measured characteristics.
+[Note that the header must match with the `VARIABLE` sheet].
+This sheet can be fullfilled in three possible formats:
-    * **Ranges**: This is a kind of datasets that are very frequent in taxonomical publications.
-They only contain maximum, minimum and outlyiers.
-For the purpose of this package, this dataset will have a very similar structure as the `raw values` dataset: the firs column contain the ID of the species (even the scientific name), and the rest of them are the features (min - max; no outliers allowed)
+    * ***Raw values***: The best option for working in taxonomy in which each row contains the information of only one individual.
-    * **Averages +- deviations**: other common dataset in taxonomic literature and databases.
-The structure is the same as in `ranges` dataset, but with the format (mean; sd).
+    * ***Ranges***: This is a kind of dataset that is very frequent in taxonomical publications: it only contain maximum, minimum and outlyiers for each feature of each species.
-  * **Taxonomic position**: Table with the taxonomic positions of each row of the features table.
-It has the same number of rows.
+      For the purpose of this package, only maximum and minimum values are allowed (omit outlyiers) in the format `min-max`.
-  * **Variable description**:
+    * ***Averages & deviations***: other common dataset in taxonomic literature and databases that only contains the information of the mean and standard deviation of each feature in each species.
+The allowed format is `mean;sd`.
-    Table containing --in rows-- the name of the variable used in the features table, the real name of the variable, the units, and a brief description.
+  * `TAXONOMY`: This table contains the taxonomic information of each `FEATURES` entry.
+Thus, the number of rows of `TAXONOMY` is the same as the number of rows of `FEATURES` and the `ID` column must match.

-All data must be labelled
+  * `VARIABLE`: It contains the necessary information of the variables (name used in `FEATURES`, real variable name, measure units, description).
-Maybe it is advisable to include a template excel file
+    The number of rows of `VARIABLE` table must be the same as the number of feature columns in `FEATURES` (`ID` column excluded), and the names must match.

 # possible functions:
   * **Para inputs**: